RequirementEngineering/ch-re-JD154075/SRS.md

 ## Definitions, Acronyms, and Abbreviations
 Terms | Definition |
 --- | --- |
-*Laboratory director* |  `The person that is in charge of the laboratory's management and it's programs.` | *Service Administrators* |  `Users that have unrestricted access to service configuration, can perform all service administrative tasks and all operations in Managed Domains.` |
+*Laboratory Director* |  `The person that is in charge of the laboratory's management and it's programs.` | *Service Administrators* |  `Users that have unrestricted access to service configuration, can perform all service administrative tasks and all operations in Managed Domains.` |
 *Faculty* |  `The body of teachers and administrators at a school.` | *Students* | `Students that are conducting their social work.` |